Skip to main content

 Your career faculty mentor and lead advisor can also help you to set flexible goals, allowing you to get everything you need out of your fourth year of medical school while also really enjoying your final year of medical school.

-Stage 1: Required rotations and vacation time details
+Stage 1: Required rotations and open block time details

 Stage 2: Elective scheduling details